allenxu09/allenxu09.github.io/_pages/about.md

 We have organized numerous events, including lectures and competitions, to promote interest in mathematics and computer science among peers.
 In particular, we have hosted the **1024 Coding Challenge**, which has become an annual, prestigious event for students interested in programming and algorithmic problems.

 Beyond academics, I also have deep interests in both **music** and **philosophy**.
-I claim myself to be an "amateur" composer, where I enjoy creating music in my free time.
+I am an amateur composer, and I often create compositions during my free time (for fun).
-I have my musician account **Allen Xu** on [Tencent Music](https://y.qq.com/n/ryqq/singer/001KW0bV14rcka), where I share my original compositions.
+My musician account **Allen Xu** is on [Tencent Music](https://y.qq.com/n/ryqq/singer/001KW0bV14rcka), where I share my original works.
 Hope you enjoy them!